image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 Instructions

-• Remove chicken breasts from pot and shred with two forks on a large cutting board.
-Place shredded chicken back in the pot with the chicken broth.
+• Remove the chicken from the pot to a large cutting board and shred with two forks.
+Place the shredded chicken back into the pot with the broth.

-• Add beans, corn, green chiles, Tabasco sauce, chili powder, onion powder, salt and stir.
+• Add the beans, corn, green chiles, hot sauce, chili powder, onion powder, and salt and stir.

-• Serve with additional Tabasco sauce, chips, avocado, lime wedges, salsa, cheese, jalapenos — whatever your favorite toppings are!
+• Serve with additional hot sauce, chips, avocado, lime wedges, salsa, cheese, jalapenos— whatever your favorite toppings are!

 Notes